 Contributory negligence is a complete bar to recovery from the plaintiff.
 Therefore, if they indicate in their statement, any possible contribution to causing their own injuries, then adjusters are trained to spot that, and use that against them to deny coverage, or deny indemnity.

 For more information on Factors Leading To Litigation, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.